Multifaith Encounters Exploring Interreligious and Intercultural Relations and Culture

-Whether you are a follower of a faith tradition or have no faith, La Convivencia invites you to participate in its series of Multifaith Encounters.Multifaith Encounters is an opportunity to meet and experience other faith traditions or those who have no faith through celebration, communication, collaboration and education.
-Each month, participate in an activity designed to build bridges among those who follow various faith traditions or have no faith.
+Whether you are a follower of a faith tradition or have no faith, La Convivencia invites you to participate in its series of Multifaith Encounters and annual Walk the Talk.
+It is an opportunity to meet someone of a different faith or culture through celebration, communication, collaboration and education.
+Different activity are designed to build bridges among those who follow various faith traditions or have no faith.
 The activities include visits to houses of worship, guided conversations over dinner and joining together on service projects.

-September 26: Sukkot Congregation Beth Chaim, 329 Village Road East, Princeton Junction Teens and tweens: 6:30 PM – 8:30 PM Adults: 7:30 PM – 8:30 PM Sukkot is known as the “Festival of Tabernacles” and the “Feast of Booths.”
+September 26, 2018: Sukkot Congregation Beth Chaim, 329 Village Road East, Princeton Junction Teens and tweens: 6:30 PM – 8:30 PM Adults: 7:30 PM – 8:30 PM Sukkot is known as the “Festival of Tabernacles” and the “Feast of Booths.”
 It is one of Judaism’s three central festivals, along with Passover and Shavuot.
 It is traditional to build a sukkah, a temporary hut to dwell in during the holiday, symbolic of temporary shelter used when the Jewish people fled to Israel during Biblical times.
 At Beth Chaim, we will be learning the history and traditions of Sukkot and why Sukkot is still meaningful today.
 The program is divided into two parts: for teens and tweens from 6:30 PM – 8:30 PM and for adults from 7:30 PM to 8:30 PM.
 Adults do not need to be accompanied by a tween or teen.

 La Convivencia P. O. Box 331 Princeton Junction, NJ 08550